jillro/guilro.github.io/_posts/2014-01-31-race-conditions-on-single-thread.md

 #Conclusion

-In short, single-thread program or not free from trigerring race conditions.
+In short, single-thread programs are not free from trigerring race conditions.
 But they can only occur **with or between other threads of external programs**.
 The result of our program might be undetermined, because the input our program receive from those other programs is undetermined.